kubernetes/enhancements/keps/sig-cluster-lifecycle/addons/20191013-install-addons-via-kubeadm.md

 Discussions of how addons may validate ComponentConfigs and other files and how the AddonInstaller API can enable that are welcome.
 There are existing efforts in this area already (currently championed by @rosti) that may need to be cross-referenced.

-Usable operators for addons such as the "CoreDNS Operator" are for consideration regarding the motivation, UX, and vision of this KEP's features.
-However, implementation, packaging, and delivery of these operators is out of scope for the technical implementation of the AddonInstaller in kubeadm.
+Usable operators for addons such as the "CoreDNS Operator" were used as a case study in the Cluster Addons subproject to better understand the motivation, UX, and vision of this KEP's features.
+However, implementation, packaging, and delivery of these operators is out of scope for the technical implementation of the `AddonInstaller` in kubeadm.

 Providing an "uninstall" signal, hook, or mechanism for addons is currently out of scope but is open for discussion.